 For me this project really revealed a lot about the Vietnam war, or me the most impactful thing I took away from this project was hearing the lies of the war.
 The soldiers were fighting a war for a cause they didn't even know.
 The Vietnam war was filled with lies, the event that lead to the war, the event that took place and even the cause.
 When we had the Veterans come into our school, they mentions that they were not fighting for their country and that there was no way to win except by body count.
 For me this was the most impacting thing to learn because it shows that soldiers had nothing to motivate them, there was nothing they could do to get home unless it meant increase the body count, this form of motivation could be completely dehumanizing.
 When we were working on the project and building up to end process of creating our art pieces we all had to fund our own way to find something about the war that we wouldn't expect, we needed to find the reality of the soldiers and war in general.
 I think the most helpful thing was to hear from veterans because we heard their stories and what they went through rather than just reading an article.
 Watching their emotions they experienced as they talked about their time in way made it real.
 It showed how much the war impacted them years later and how it will always stick with them.
 I think that we studied the truth of war now many years later because it helps us make connections to our modern world and its events.
 It allows us to see the results of different actions and learn from our own mistakes by being aware of our past actions.

 My art piece depicts the story of a veteran, when you look at a person you don't see their story or what they've been through you just see a man.
 From the front of my painting you just see the face of George Usinowicz, you don't know who he is, for all you know he is just your average person.
-Someone who has always gone home to his family after everyday and went to highschool.
+Someone who has always gone home to his family after everyday and went to Highschool.
 What you don't see is all of the things that have shaped him and changed him, the experiences he's had and the things he's witnessed, he is just a man.
 The layers in my painting only are seen from different angles, those angle represent the trauma he went through, because he is a war veteran from the Vietnam war.
 The things he had experienced in the war have shaped him into a new person but the stories that come along with him are not always shared.
 The goal of my art piece was to express the hidden stories behind war veterans and capture the ways which war stays with them 50 years after the war and how it overtakes them.
 War takes over their lives it becomes their reality.
 George Usinowicz was only one of millions of men who were impacted by the war but I wanted to show the emotions he went through.
 For my project it was a bit different than I expected I went into it studying specifically PTSD in relation to the war but when we interviewed George it made me want to make my project more broad and go into the reality of a war veteran and hear the stories that make him.
 For my art piece I tried using a very different style than I am used to.
-My project was a very long process but I was able to develope a lot of new skills.
-Contact Veteran
+My project was a very long process but I was able to develop a lot of new skills.

 Created interview Questions